tamaragevorgyan/gettyimages-api/README.md

 ### HTTP Redirects

 Connect uses HTTP redirection where appropriate.
-Clients should assume that any request may result in a redirection.
-Receiving an HTTP redirection is not an error and clients should follow that redirect.
+Clients should assume that any request may result in a redirection and be prepared to follow the redirect.
 Redirect responses will have a `Location` header field which contains the URI of the resource to which the client should repeat the requests.
 Connect currently uses <a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.3" target="_blank">`302 Found`</a> and <a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.4" target="_blank">`303 See Other`</a> for redirects.

 ### Errors